7 Countries where Cryptocurrencies will not be accepted anytime soon :(

 Final Thoughts

-Before you get into trading cryptocurrencies, heed our sound advice of learning about the conditions of the market on which you belong.
-Although it might seem timely to invest in virtual coins, your homeland’s policies might be lawfully against your interest in digital currencies.
+Before you get into trading cryptocurrencies, heed our sound advice of learning about the conditions of the market in which you belong.
+Although it might seem timely to invest in virtual coins, your homeland's policies might be lawfully against your interest in digital currencies.
 Stay updated to stay smart about your finances.

 There are many governments that view crypto as the ENEMY, in reality it is only the enemy of governments who view their people as property and have little to no care for their freedom or self deterministic will, in the future we may see more and more of a clash between governments and their people, Crypto is the future and there is little to nothing these non freedom loving nations can do about it 😉